George Green (mathematician)

-George Green (14 July 1793 – 31 May 1841) was a British mathematical physicist who wrote An Essay on the Application of Mathematical Analysis to the Theories of Electricity and Magnetism in 1828.
-The essay introduced several important concepts, among them a theorem similar to the modern Green's theorem, the idea of potential functions as currently used in physics, and the concept of what are now called Green's functions.
-Green was the first person to create a mathematical theory of electricity and magnetism and his theory formed the foundation for the work of other scientists such as James Clerk Maxwell, William Thomson, and others.
-His work on potential theory ran parallel to that of Carl Friedrich Gauss.
+George Green (14 July 1793 – 31 May 1841) was a British mathematical physicist born in Sneinton, Nottinghamshire, now part of the city of Nottingham.
+Despite receiving little recognition during his lifetime, he is best remembered for his Essay on electricity and magnetism published in 1828.
+In this essay he introduced an early version of Green's theorem in vector calculus, the notion of potential functions as currently used in physics, and a method of solving differential equations called Green's functions.
+This paper formed the foundation for the work of later scientists such as William Thomson (later Lord Kelvin), among many others.
+His work on potentials ran parallel to that of Carl Friedrich Gauss.